Overpayment of Universal Credit and Housing Benefit

 So, get yourself educated and prepared to question & challenge DWP decisions!

-How & why do overpayments occur?
+How and why do overpayments occur?

 Overpayments occur for a variety of reasons, but can often be related to changes that occur in the claimant’s household make up or income.
 Examples of this include: